-REGISTRANT INFORMATION
+REGISTRANT INFORM ATION

-Name and Designation: l User ID:
+Name and designation: User ID:

 Job Title:

-Industry of Practice:

 Current Area(s) of Practice:

 Do you anticipate any change to your Industry or Area of Practice in the next 3 years?
 If so, please explain.

 Date this CE Plan was created:

-CE Plan are a forward-looking document that co · vers the learning and activities vou plan to take between the date that this CE Plan is

-CE Plan are a forward-looking document that covers the learning and activities you plan to take between the date that this CE Plan is created, and the date that you plan to create your next CE Plan.
-For activities that will take more than one year to complete, e.g., a three-year post-secondary program, Registrants should include the on-going activity on each CE Plan created during those three years.
+This CE Plan is a forward-looking document that covers the learning and activities you plan to take between the date that this CE Plan is created, and the date that you plan to create your next CE Plan.
+For activities that will take more than one year to complete, e.g., a three-year post-secondary program, Registrants should include the ongoing activity on each CE Plan created during those three years.
 It is mandatory to create one CE Plan in every Reporting Year (July 1 to June 30).

-REVIEW OF PREVIOUS YEAR'S ACTIVITIES
+REVIEW OF PREVIOUS YEAR'S ACTIVITIES In reviewing your CE Plan for the previous year, did you complete all of your planned activities?
+Why or why not?

-PRACTICE RISK ASSESSMENT

-Note: You must complete a practice risk assessment before moving onto the next section of this CE Plan template.
+PRACTICE RISK ASSESSME NT Note: You must complete a practice risk assessment before moving onto the next section of this CE Plan template.
 The goal of the risk assessment is to think about what activities could help you reduce the risks of your practice and decrease the likelihood of failure.

-hich method have you assessed practice risks?
-Engineers and Geoscientists BC Practice Risk Assessment Tool Other risk assessment asses u have used another risk ssment, please briefly describe nethod and outcomes.
-I have assessed the risks of my pr risks where necessary. actio ce and will use continuing education opportunities to l .ear n about and reduce those 0 - ducation Plan Template - Practice Risk Assessment Tool" ntinuing Education Resources webpage. " the at follows this form.
-To review
+By which method have you assessed your practice risks?
+Engineers and Geoscientists BC Practice Risk Assessment Tool Other risk assessment If you have used another risk assessment, please briefly describe the method and outcomes.
+I have assessed the risks of my practice and will use Continuing Education opportunities to learn about and reduce those risks where necessary.
+Note: See the "Appendix to the Continuing Education Plan Template - Practice Risk Assessment Tool" that follows this form.
+To review examples of completed CE Plans, visit our Continuing Education Resources webpage .